emissary-ingress/emissary/docs/howtos/linkerd2.md

           action: Route
     ```

-2. Configure the target cluster Ambassador to support Linkerd health checks.
+2. Configure the target cluster Edge Stack to support Linkerd health checks.

     Multicluster Linkerd does its own health checks beyond what Kubernetes does, so a `Mapping` is needed to allow Linkerd's health checks to succeed: